 But first, I wanted to let you know I’ve just released a second version of my brand style guide template, a lite version.
 I’ve charged clients more than $1,000 for this type of work, even without designing their logo as a part of it.
 Right now, you can pick up the lite version, the Essentials version, for only $47 and the Ultimate version, the full version, which is much bigger, for $97 when you use code dd50.
 They are currently provided as InDesign files but I will very soon be offering them in Affinity Publisher and Google Slides formats.

 Now back to the topic at hand…

 I’ve been creating accessible InDesign and PDF files and websites for the past 3 years, when I was trained in InDesign and PDF accessibility by a colleague who is one of the top accessibility consultants to the U.S. govt.
-I also provided InDesign accessibility training at the U.S. Dept. of the Interior in May, and I have an upcoming website accessibility course.
+I also provided InDesign accessibility training at the U.S. Dept. of the Interior in May, and I have a website accessibility course.
 So I’ve been doing a lot of this work for the past three years.